Changes to maternity services

 If you’re pregnant and you can work from home, you should do so.
 If you can’t work from home, talk to your line manager or HR team about how you can modify what you do so you can minimise the amount of people you come into contact with.
 If you work in a public-facing role, your employer should carry out a risk assessment and you should only carry on working if the risk assessment supports this.

 If you’re in your third trimester (more than 28 weeks’ pregnant), or have an underlying health condition (such as heart or lung disease) you should work from home where possible, avoid contact with anyone with symptoms of coronavirus, and try to socialise with as few people as possible.

 What if I have coronavirus symptoms?

-If you have symptoms of coronavirus and are self-isolating please contact your midwife or antenatal clinic and ask for advice on going to your routine appointments.
+If you have symptoms of coronavirus and/or are self-isolating please contact your midwife and ask for advice on going to your routine appointments.
 Don't reduce your number of visits without speaking with your maternity team first.